On the rank index of projective curves of almost minimal degree: Preliminaries

 \subsection{Rank $3$ generators}

-We review the $Q$-map on a given decomposition of the vector bundle over varieties, which produces rank 3 quadratic generators, introduced in \cite{MR4298641}.
-Let $L = \mathcal{O}_X (1)$ and suppose that $X \subset \PP^r$ is the linearly normal embedding of $X$ by $L$.
+We review the $Q$-map on a given decomposition of the vector bundle over varieties, which produces rank $3$ quadratic generators, introduced in \cite{MR4298641}.
+Let $X$ be as above, let $L = \mathcal{O}_X (1)$ and suppose that $X \subset \PP^r$ is the linearly normal embedding of $X$ by $L$.
 Thus there is a natural isomorphism

 of $\mathbb{K}$-vector spaces.
 Now, assume that $L$ is decomposed as $L=A ^{2} \otimes B$ for some line bundles $A$ and $B$ on $X$ such that $h^0 (X,A) \geq 2$ and $h^0 (X,B) \geq 1$.
 Define the map

 by